Altin

 Mehdi: How to put materials in resonance?
 How to make them dialogue in a principle of assembly?
 This is the matrix of my creative reflection.
 The final form is only the tangible manifestation of this constructive logic.

 Our days are rarely the same and are often hectic.
-On a daily basis, we manage our workshop with our finishing craftsmen, the fifteen or so satellite craftsmen in the different regions of the country, our showroom and the day-to-day running of the company.
+On a daily basis, we manage our workshop with our finishing craftsmen, the fifteen or so satellite craftsmen in the different regions of the country, our showroom, and the day-to-day running of the company.

 When we embark on a new creative project, we tend to isolate ourselves from this daily routine in order to mature our ideas and come back with action plans for ourselves and the team.

-We work with four “elementary” materials: sea rush, wood, metal and clay.
+We work with four “elementary” materials: sea rush, wood, metal, and clay.
 Each of them has unique qualities and a distinct way of shaping our ‘Altin’ project.
 Our project involves rediscovering Mediterranean traditions, which is how we came to discover these local resources used by the craftsmen we’ve been collaborating with for years.

 Our approach is to avoid using machines as much as possible.
 All our pieces are made by hand using simple hand tools.
 We often use low-tech tools for some of our creations.
 This approach reflects the idea that the more direct the gesture on the material, the more visible the craftsman’s imprint and the more perceptible the emotion.

 Find that something you’re passionate about or have an innate attraction to.
 Devote as much time as possible to it and repeat the process as often as possible.
-Think of this experience as a journey, pay attention along the way.
+Think of this experience as a journey; pay attention along the way.
 Things are bound to come up that will help you progress.
-A ‘mistake’ can turn into a happy event, a small detail can become a key principle.
+A ‘mistake’ can turn into a happy event, and a small detail can become a key principle.

 The shapes we give them are as simple and uncluttered as possible.
 They focus more on the intrinsic characteristics of the materials and the balance of associations (hard/soft, cold/hot, reflective/absorbent, etc.).